Chapter 8 Functional analysis of RNA-seq data

 GOenrichment::runNetwork(vis$nodes, vis$edges, main = "MOV10 OE GO Enrichment Network")

-This network analysis is based on Cytoscape, an open source bioinformatics software platform for visualizing molecular interaction networks. out of all the GO packages.
+This network analysis is based on Cytoscape, an open source bioinformatics software platform for visualizing molecular interaction networks from Gary Bader at the University of Toronto.

 Exercise points = +4 1.
 Perform a GO enrichment analysis using the runGORESP function from the GOenrichment package using res_tableKD with a padj cutoff of 0.05.
 Use a significance FDR threshold of 0.0001.
 Save the results in a variable called kresp.